jcaillon/valet/tests.d/1107-self-document/results.approved.md

 #
 # > - All characters in the pattern must be found in the same order in the matched line.
 # > - Use `shopt -s nocasematch` to make this function is case insensitive.
+# > - This function is not appropriate for large arrays (>10k elements), see `array::fuzzyFilterSortFileWithGrepAndAwk` for large arrays.
 #
 function array::fuzzyFilterSort() { :; }